On the Inversion Modulo a Power of an Integer: Introduction

+There are several commonly used positional numeral systems whose radix, $n$, is not a power of a prime number (e.g., the decimal, dozenal, and sexagesimal systems).
+Therefore, the proposed algorithm is expected to perform better in computing (\ref{eq:general}), in line with the digital arithmetic of the system.

+This paper also discusses and analyzes Hensel lifting methods of Dumas and Hurchalla.
+As mentioned before, these methods are limited to moduli of the form $p^{2^s}$ , where $p$ is prime.
+In this work, we generalize Hurchalla's algorithm to compute

+for any integers $a, n>1$ with $\gcd(a, n)=1$.
+The derivation of our algorithm follows from a simple algebraic manipulation.

-The contents of the rest of this paper is arranged as follows: Section 2 describes Ko\c{c}'s algorithm for inversion modulo $p^k$, with an alternative proof of its correctness and some further discussion to specify several useful properties of the method.
-In section 3, the method of inverse modulo a general power is presented, together with its elementary motivation and formulation, as well as a discussion of its performance.
-Section 4 summarizes the paper .
+The contents of the rest of this paper are arranged as follows: Section 2 describes Ko\c{c}'s algorithm for inversion modulo $p^k$, providing an alternative proof of its correctness and further discussion to highlight several useful properties of the method.
+In Section 3, the method for computing inverses modulo a general power is presented, along with its elementary motivation and formulation, as well as a discussion of its performance.
+Section 4 discusses the existing methods based on Hensel lifting with a generalization.
+Section 5 summarizes the paper .